 Check out this great video demonstration of Kudo.

 Where do you stand on the subject of full-contact Karate?
 Do you relish the idea of really putting yourself to the test and going up against a full-on knockdown Karate practitioner?
-Or maybe you prefer the relative safety of a sport Karate match.
-There’s a lot more finesse involved and less chance of being injured.
+Or maybe you prefer the relative safety of a sport Karate match?
+There’s a lot more finesse involved and less chance of being injured that’s for sure.

 The good news is that there is something for everyone.
-Though none of these full-contact Karate styles are as widespread as sport Karate, it’s still likely you can find dojos in your area practicing one of these styles.
+Though none of these full-contact Karate styles are as widespread as sport Karate, it’s still likely you can find dojos in your area practicing one of the other mentioned styles.

 Maybe you are also curious about sports karate versus traditional karate, check out our in-depth article to learn more.